undertherain/game_workshop/docs/deployment.md

 ZIPs exceed Vercel's 4.5 MB buffered-response limit.
 Environment files and local caches are excluded from the artifact; generated output is excluded from Git.

-See [demo AI access](demo-access.md) for the server environment, reusable judge invites, personal keys, 24-hour invite expiry, total/per-invite request allowances and scheduled voice hangup.
+See [demo AI access](demo-access.md) for the server environment, reusable demo invites, personal keys, 24-hour invite expiry, total/per-invite request allowances and scheduled voice hangup.
 The shared key is only available to authenticated invites; setting `OPENAI_API_KEY` alone does not enable public AI.
 Missing or failed